gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 # Quick Start

-GitLab Continuous Integration (CI) is fully integrated into GitLab itself.
-You only need to enable it in the Services settings of your project.
+Starting from version 8.0, GitLab Continuous Integration (CI) is fully integrated into GitLab itself and is enabled by default on all projects.

 This guide assumes that you: